 What is SDLC?

-This site provides a diagram of the methodology and it’s phases, a detailed description of each phase (found under the SDLC menu), and a set of templates that can be used for the artifacts for documentation.
+This site provides a diagram of the methodology and it's phases and a detailed description of each phase (found under the SDLC menu).